A. Sutherland - AncientPages.com - Lugalzagesi was a Sumerian king who reigned c. 2341 BC - 2316 BC and lived in the mid-fourteenth century BC.

-No doubt, it was a great achievement to unite the Sumerian city-states, and it was not an easy task.
-Each of these city-states had a tradition of independence and were frequently at war with each other.
+Undoubtedly, it was an outstanding achievement to unite the Sumerian city-states, and it was not an easy task.
+These city-states had a tradition of independence and were frequently at war.

 Most attempts to unite Sumer had failed until Lugalzagesi, a strong ruler, an ambitious and military-minded 'ensi' from neighboring Umma, appeared on the scene, and he could unite the cities of Sumer.
 In the long-lasting conflict between Umma and Lagash, Lugalzagesi inflicted a severe defeat on the rival town and managed to win supremacy over the whole country as king of Uruk.

 The union of Sumerians by Lugalzagesi had a very high price.
-He attacked and besieged neighboring Girsu, the second major city of the kingdom of Lagash, and his war with Urukagina, King of Lagash, was particularly brutal.
+He attacked and besieged neighboring Girsu, the second major city of the kingdom of Lagash, and his war with Urukagina, King of Lagash, was extremely cruel.

-The destruction of the city of Lagash was Lugalzagesi's revenge for the long-lasting humiliation of Umma, though his initial attacks against Lagash were unsuccessful.
+The destruction of Lagash city was Lugalzagesi's revenge for the long-lasting humiliation of Umma, though his initial attacks against Lagash were unsuccessful.
 He was involved in the 150-year-long conflict with Lagash for a fertile plain of Gu-Edin ('Guedena'), a fertile plain mentioned in the Stele of the Vultures, the oldest known historical document.
 This stele has a long inscription in the Sumerian language that confirms the recurring conflict between the neighboring city-states of Lagash and Umma.
 It also informs about the victory of Eannatum, king of Lagash.
-His triumph is depicted in a wealth of detail in the remarkable reliefs covering the two faces of the stele.

 Left: "Mudbrick foundations and a ziggurat are among the remains of the 3rd millennium BC Sumerian city-state of Lagash (Tell al Hiba) northeast of Nasiriyah, Iraq." source; Right: Urukagina, an illegitimate and controversial claimant to power, the last king of the first dynasty of Lagash who came to power divinely - as he claimed - when Ningirsu, warrior of Enlil, granted him the kingship of Lagash.

-The Man of Umma, by despoiling Lagash, has committed a sin against the god Ningirsu… May, the hand that he dared to raise against Ningirsu be cut off.
+The Man of Umma has committed a sin against the god Ningirsu… May, the hand that he dared to raise against Ningirsu be cut off.
 There was no fault in Urukagina, King of Lagash.
 May Nisaba, the goddess of Lugalzagesi, ruler of Umma, make him bear his mortal sin upon his neck."
 1

-These prophetic words were finally fulfilled, but it took time before it happened.
+These prophetic words were finally fulfilled, but it took time before they happened.

-In the meantime, in addition to Lagash, Lugalzagesi also overcame Kish, Ur, Nippur, Larsa, and Uruk, and therefore, he called himself "King of all nations."
+In the meantime, in addition to Lagash, Lugalzagesi also overcame Kish, Ur, Nippur, Larsa, and Uruk; therefore, he called himself "King of all nations."

-The devastation of cities and looting of temples were always condemned and never forgotten by history.
-Among the rules of war in prehistory, was the one saying that the longer the city resisted, the worse fate it met when it was finally captured.
-If the inhabitants gave up quickly, they could count on the forgiveness of the conqueror, but if the siege lasted a long time, because of the citizens' resistance, such a city was doomed.
+The devastation of cities and the looting of temples were always condemned and never forgotten by history.
+Among the rules of war in prehistory was the one saying that the longer the city resisted, the worse fate it met when it was finally captured.
+If the inhabitants gave up quickly, they could count on the forgiveness of the conqueror, but if the siege lasted a long time because of the citizens' resistance, such a city was doomed.
 It happened to Girsu and Lagash.

 With Sumer secured, Lugalzagesi focused on the Semitic-speaking lands to the north along the Tigris and Euphrates rivers.
-However, shortly after his Euphrates and Tigris campaigns, Lugalzagesi had not much time to secure his power across these vast regions he just conquered.
+However, shortly after his Euphrates and Tigris campaigns, Lugalzagesi had little time to secure his power across these vast regions he had just conquered.